 - When you take a break, try to get some fresh air with your kids (while keeping a safe distance from others).

 - Consider creating a daily schedule for your kids, including schoolwork and activities that don’t require your help or supervision (depending on their age).
 Choose the most engaging activities for times when you will be taking important calls or working on urgent assignments.

 - Last but not least, don’t be too hard on yourself if your kids get more screen time than usual right now — letting them sit and watch a movie or two can be a great way to keep them occupied, and it requires very little time and effort on your end.

 What to do if you still have to go to work

-If you're unable to work from home and you still have to go work, ask your employer what you can do to practice social distancing while you're on the job.
-No matter what you do, avoid touching your mouth and face, and wash your hands as often as possible.
+If you’re unable to work from home and you still have to go to work, ask your employer what you can do to practice physical distancing on the job if they haven’t already put a plan in place.
+No matter what you do, follow local mask bylaws, avoid touching your mouth and face, and wash your hands as often as possible.
 Before you get into your vehicle at the end of the day, be sure to wash or sanitize your hands to avoid bringing germs into your vehicle or your home.